 In an email, the manager said: “it’s a political statement, and you have it in the window for everyone to see.”
 They further explained, “it could be an incendiary statement, and it is posted in a public place.”
 The student refused to take the post-it notes down, and so the manager allowed them to stay up as long as there were no complaints.
 The University reportedly feared a “potential poster war” and that the display might “become an example for other students and other more offensive displays might appear.”

 The news follows the introduction of a strict Protest Code by the University on 1 February this year.
 The code introduced several restrictions on protests, including a seven days’ notice requirement and the nomination of a principal organiser.
 It was described as “unnecessary, regressive and impractical” by Lancaster’s University and College Union (UCU) branch.
-Tass Sharkawi, a PhD student, told Times Higher Education earlier in the year that the code “creates the idea that it is normal to make a connection between peaceful protest on campus and terrorism, which it is not.
+T Sharkawi, a student, told Times Higher Education earlier in the year that the code “creates the idea that it is normal to make a connection between peaceful protest on campus and terrorism, which it is not.
 This feels very much like US universities post 9/11, and it is not right.”

 There has been a suggestion by those opposing the new code that it is deliberately “bureaucratic.”
 The phenomenon is known as the ‘bureaucratisation of dissent’ and was studied by Dr Ben Harbisher, Senior Lecturer in Media Production at De Montford University.
 Harbinger wrote in his research, “in the UK, dissent has become the focus for an increasing number of agencies and administrative practices, through which it is intended that public demonstrations will eventually be constrained to follow a legitimate, staged, and thus an entirely manageable course of actions.”